-Individualism: it was one of the main themes in the 18th century.
-Most novelists tried to fulfill the readers' need during that period.

-Justice, revenge, death, success are themes.
+• Individualism: it was one of the main themes in the 18th century.
+Most novelists trid to fulfill the reader' need during that period.
+Justice, revenge, death, successes are themes.

-The Plot
+❖ The Plot

-According to Boulton in The Anatomy of Novel (1975), A plot is " a story, a selection of events arranged in time".
-In this case an event leads to another from the beginning, to the middle, till the end of the novel.
+According to Boulton in the Anatomy of novel (1975), a plot is "a story, selection of events arranged in time".
+In this case event leads to another form the beginning, to the middle, till the end of the novel.
 There is a relationship between events; there is a kind of sequence.

-The Purposes (Functions) of Using the Plot
+The Purposes (Functions) of Using the Plot:

-- 1.To keep the reader interested and carry him forward in reading. - 2.To give the novelist a clear way. - 3.To provide structure for the novel and organize it.

-According to E.M.
-Forester the plot requires intelligence and memory to be understood.

-- A. Intelligence: An intelligent novel reader sees new facts from two perspectives, isolated, and related to the other facts.
-There are sometimes different mysteries all over the novel that need intelligence to unlock them. - B. Memory: the "plot-maker" expects that the reader has a good memory, therefore he doesn't leave anything without an end.
-According to Forster, he should complete what he started with.
+- 1. To Keep the reader interested and carry him forward in reading. - 2.
+To give the novelist a clear way. - 3.
+To provide structure for the novel and organize it. - According to E.M.
+Forester the plot requires Intelligence and Memory to understood. - A. Intelligence An intelligent novel reader sees new facts from two perspectives, isolated, and related to the other facts.
+There are sometimes different mysteries all over the novel that need intelligence to unlock them. - B. Memory the "plot-maker" expects that the reader has a good memory; therefore he doesn't leave anything without an end. - According to Foster, he should complete what he started with.
 Every word or event ought to count.
-This doesn't mean to set the plot straight because it becomes less beautiful without complications and mysteries. - Forester says: a plot "may be difficult or easy, it may and should contain mysteries, but it ought not to mislead." - There are different techniques of plot making.

-In the eighteenth century, some plots were slow moving.
-There were long elaborations and descriptions that should be presented to meet the needs of readers at that time.

-Later on, in the nineteenth century and later, there were fast-moving plots because there was no need for long elaborations and descriptions.
-The novel reader became more experienced and aware of these details since he was more educated.

-In the nineteenth century, the Victorian novels were usually published in three volumes.
-Therefore, the plot had to end in each volume at a very important event that could leave the reader in suspense.
-For that reason, some novelists changed or modified their plots in order to meet the need of their readers at that time.
+This doesn't mean to set the plot straight because less beautiful without complications and mysteries. - Forester says: a plot " may be difficult or easy, it may and should contain mysteries, but it ought not to mislead." - There are different techniques of plot making.
+In the eighteenth century, some plot were slow moving.
+There were long elaborations and descriptions that should be presented to meet the needs of readers at that time. - Later on, in the nineteenth century and later, there were fast-moving plots because there was no need for long elaborations and descriptions.
+The novel reader became more experienced and aware of these details since he was more educated. - In the nineteenth century, the Victorian novels were usually published in three volumes.
+Therefore, the plot head to end in each volume at a very important event that reason, some novelists changed or modified their plot in order to meet the need of their reader at that time.

-Types of the plot
+❖ Types of the plot

+A. Arranged plot(traditional):

-- A. Arranged plot (traditional): in which the events are arranged in order according to time sequence of the actions. - B. Unarranged plot(modern): in which the events are unarranged in their time sequence.
+In which the events are arranged in order according to time sequence of the actions.

+B. Unarranged plot (modern):

+In which the events are unarranged in their time sequence.
 For example, there is a flashback.